 - Make the banana bread: next, in another medium bowl, add the flour, brown sugar, baking powder, salt, and nutmeg and stir together.
 In a third medium bowl, mash the bananas.

 - In a large mixing bowl, whisk together the oil, eggs, vanilla, and mashed bananas.
-Once these are well combined, add the flour, stirring only until it is incorporated.
+Once these are well combined, add the flour mixture, stirring only until it is incorporated.
 Avoid overmixing.

 - Pour 1/3 of the banana bread batter into the pan.
 Take 1/3 of the cinnamon filling and break it into flat pieces, then layer it over the batter, nearly covering it.
 Repeat this layering twice more, ending by sprinkling the last 1/3 of the cinnmon filling on top.

 - Bake at 350° F (180° C) for about 1 hr or until a toothpick or chopstick inserted into the center comes out clean.
 Serve with whipped cream cheese or peanut butter, and store at room temperature for no more than 3 days, or in the refrigerator for 4 days.